Ten Most Wonderful Things About Korea (my list!)

 7. Street Food – I’m a street foodie even in the Philippines.
 However, I try not to eat on the streets back home but instead would ask my sister to buy fish balls or banana-que from the market.
 Here, my husband and I would go to Jongro on weekends to have our favorite tteokbokki (spicy rice cake), ojingo twigim (battered and fried squid) and odaeng (fish cake).
 While I buy ddalk kkochi (chicken barbeque) and ho ddeok (Chinese pancake) near a seller in Dongdaemun.

 8. Museums, Parks, Palaces – I would’ve listed this as my number 1 since I’m a museum goer.
-However, I’ve been to Washington DC and New York City and the museums there (and of course Central Park) are just incomparable to what we have in Seoul.
+However, I’ve been to Washington DC and New York City and the museums there (and of course Central Park) are just superb compared to what we have in Seoul.
 Anyway, I really like that instead of going to shopping malls my family would spend a weekend in a park or a museum.
 Our favorite is the Children’s Grand Park for the free entrance and its proximity to our place.

 9. Old People – You read it right.
 Sometimes I like them.
 Sometimes I’m apathetic to them.
 A few times I hate them!
 LOL… Eversince I had my child, I began to appreciate these most-often-than not nosy people.
 They are the ones who’ve offered their seats to me in a crowded subway train or bus.
 Sometimes they would offer to help you carry things or even entertain your toddler.
 The ajummas at my apartment have even offered to give me free Korean lessons.